Michigan State gives Mel Tucker a $95 million, 10-year deal

 Whether the season ends with successes or setbacks, the school and its fans should not have to worry about losing their coach.

-“Michigan State is not a stepping stone, it's a destination, and Mel knows that," Ishbia told the AP.
+“Michigan State is not a stepping stone, it's a destination, and Mel knows that," Ishbia said.
 “He didn't want to leave, but when someone is all in and they're loyal, you take care of them."

 Follow Larry Lage at https://twitter.com/larrylage